Arran (Caucasus): Boundaries

-In pre-Islamic times, Caucasian Albania/Arran was a wider concept than that of post-Islamic Arran.
-Ancient Arran covered all of eastern Transcaucasia, which included most of the territory of the modern-day Azerbaijan Republic and part of the territory of Dagestan.
-However, in post-Islamic times the geographic notion of Arran shrank to the territory between the rivers of Kura and Araks.
+In pre-Islamic times, Arran referred to a larger region than it did in Islamic times, covering all of eastern Transcaucasia and roughly corresponding to the territory of the modern-day Republic of Azerbaijan.
+(Note: More specifically, it was in the late 4th century AD that country of Caucasian Albania (Aran) incorporated the region between the Kura and Aras rivers into its territory after assisting Sasanian Iran against Armenia.
+For several centuries prior, the region between the rivers had been provinces of Armenia, namely Artsakh, Utik, Gardman, and Koght.
+According to Marie Louise Chaumont, in ancient times the frontier between Armenia and Albania along the Kura was not a stable one and was overrun several times by both sides.)
+However, in post-Islamic times the geographic notion of Arran shrank to the territory between the Kura and Aras rivers.

-A medieval chronicle, the "Ajayib-ad-Dunya", written in the 13th century by an unknown author, says Arran was 30 parasangs (200 km) in width, and 40 farsakhs (270 km) in length.
+A medieval chronicle, the Ajayib-ad-Dunya, written in the 13th century by an unknown author, says Arran was 30 parasangs (200 km) in width, and 40 farsakhs (270 km) in length.
 The entire right bank of the Kura river until it joined with the Aras was attributed to Arran (the left bank of the Kura was known as Shirvan).
 The boundaries of Arran have shifted throughout history, sometimes encompassing the entire territory of the present-day Republic of Azerbaijan, and at other times only parts of the South Caucasus.
 Sometimes Arran was part of Armenia.

 Medieval Islamic geographers gave descriptions of Arran in general, and of its towns, including Barda, Beylagan, and Ganja.